 My motivation for writing an article is that of another physician, a leading endocrinologist, who declares evidence for intervention in gender dysphoria is “utterly arbitrary”, and his great fear that mistakes would be made in consigning children to transition.
 I share those fears.

 Lastly, I confess a family conundrum.
 I have a four-year-old grand-daughter who insistently, persistently and consistently declares she is a shark.
 Worse, she declares her name is “Bruce the Shark”.
 Reference to DSM-5 dismays: she plays with model sharks, dresses in shark motifs, wears a shark headdress, will take herself to the corner to await fish, loves to sit before the shark ponds in aquaria and thrills to caress their tails in special ponds for children at SeaWorld in California.
 Not above deriving some benefit from the tragedy, her father coaxes her to finish her meals by suggesting she “eat her fish”.
 But, dejected, he seeks my private advice: “When should we deliver her to the aquarium?”

-John Whitehall is Professor of Paediatrics at Western Sydney University.
+John Whitehall is Professor of Paediatrics at a Sydney university.

 Bonifacio HJ, Rosenthal SM.
 Gender variance and Dysphoria in Children and Adolescents.
 Pediatr Clin N Am.
 2015.
 62:1001-1016.

 Hiller L, Jones T, Monagle M et al. Writing themselves in 3: the third National Study on the sexual health and well being of Same Sex attracted and Gender Questioning Young People.
 Melbourne Australian Research Centre in Sex, Health and Society.
 La Trobe University.
 2010 as quoted in Telfer M, Tollit M, Feldman D. Transformation of health-care and legal systems for the transgender population: The need for change.
 JPCH.2015.
 51;1051-1053.